goldhand/sw-precache-webpack-plugin/README.md

 ```

 ### Advanced Example
-Here's a more elaborate example with `mergeStaticsConfig: true` and `staticFileGlobsIgnorePatterns`. `mergeStaticsConfig: true` allows you to add some additional static file globs to the emitted ServiceWorker file alongside Webpack's emitted assets. `staticFileGlobsIgnorePatterns` can be used to avoid including sourcemap file references in the generated ServiceWorker.
+Here's a more elaborate example with `mergeStaticsConfig: true` and `staticFileGlobsIgnorePatterns`. `mergeStaticsConfig: true` allows you to add some additional static file globs to the emitted ServiceWorker file alongside webpack's emitted assets. `staticFileGlobsIgnorePatterns` can be used to avoid including sourcemap file references in the generated ServiceWorker.
 ```javascript
 plugins: [
   new SWPrecacheWebpackPlugin({